 China continued to close most of its outdated induction furnaces in 2017, a category which was not captured in official statistics.
 While nominal steel demand growth in 2018 is expected to reach 6.0%, the dynamics of steel using sectors suggest growth of 2.0% in real terms.
 Accordingly, real global growth in 2018 is 2.1%.
 As happened in our October 2017 Short Range Outlook, the disparity comes from an underestimation of 2017 steel use that had been supplied by the illegal induction furnaces.

-Worldsteel’s Steel Statistical Yearbook presents a cross-section of steel industry statistics.
-It contains comprehensive statistics from (1991 - 2016) on crude steel production by process, steel production by product, steel trade by product, apparent steel use, and production of pig iron and directly reduced iron.
-It also includes data on production and trade of iron ore and trade of scrap as well as data on indirect exports and imports of steel and true steel use.
-The statistics were collected from members of worldsteel and various international organisations.
+World steel’s Steel Statistical Yearbook presents a cross-section of steel industry statistics.
+It contains comprehensive statistics from 2008 to 2017 on crude steel production by country and process, steel production by product, steel trade by product, apparent steel use and apparent steel use per capita by country, as well as production and trade of pig iron and directly reduced iron.
+It also includes data on production and trade of iron ore and trade of scrap. of steel and true steel use.
+The statistics were collected from members of world steel and various international organisations.

 1) This dataset contains monthly blast furnace iron (BFI) and direct reduced iron (DRI) production data.
 The total for the year is not the sum of the 12 calendar months.
 This is because annual production is reported separately.
 Regional and grand totals refer to the countries listed only.
 Other countries report only annual - and not monthly - data.